Lape syntax

 end.

 Arrays are also something that can be hard to understand for people new to programming.
-Basically, an array is a "collection" of a type of variable.
+Basically, an array is a ""collection"" of a type of variable.
 For example:

 var StringArray: TStringArray := ['String1', 'String2', 'String3'];